vedi/knowledge-base/src/documents/unity/grow/GrowInsights_GettingStarted.html.md

 ---
 layout: "content"
 image: "Tutorial"
-title: "GROW Viral"
+title: "GrowInsights"
-text: "Get started with GROW Viral for Unity.
+text: "Get started with GrowInsights for Unity.
 Includes some of SOOMLA's modules: Core, Profile, and Highway.
 Learn how to easily integrate Social and Gifting capabilities into your game."
 position: 11
 theme: 'platforms'
 collection: 'unity_grow'